-Wait until you see your doctor for that first follow-up appointment.
+Wait until you see your doctor for your first post-op follow-up appointment before beginning exercise after a C-section.
 You may feel ready but your incision site and healing tissues may tell another story.
-It can take up to six weeks on average before you're ready to start an exercise routine, according to the University of Iowa Hospitals and Clinics.
+It can take six to eight weeks before you are allowed to do an exercise other than easy walking, according to Kaiser Permanente.

 Consider breastfeeding your baby.
-Researches in a study published in the April 1993 Journal of the American Dietetic Association found that breastfeeding moms lose more weight, more quickly than moms who formula feed.
+Researchers in a study published in 2013 by the Food and Nutrition Bulletin found that breastfeeding moms lose more weight, more quickly than moms who formula feed.
 Breastfeeding calls on your body to burn additional calories as it creates and replenishes your milk supply.

 Start a cardio program that includes low-impact but heart-rate increasing activities like walking or swimming.
 Warm up before exercising and cool down afterward to avoid muscle strain or injury.
 Perform these exercises at least three times per week.
 Add muscle-strengthening exercises on off-days as muscle increases fitness level and burns more calories.

 Stop exercising if you feel a tearing sensation at your incision site or if you develop nausea, dizziness or any type of pain, and seek immediate medical attention.
 Start slowly and build back up to your pre-pregnancy workout routines.